wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-oas.md

  - request body (payload)

 ### Request parameters
-The `parameters` field in the OpenAPI description is an array of `parameter objects` that each describe one parameter shared by all operations on that path (where an operation is a combination of HTTP method + path or, as Tyk calls it, an endpoint).
+The `parameters` field in the OpenAPI description is an array of `parameter objects` that each describe one parameter shared by all operations on that path.
+Here, an operation is defined as a combination of HTTP method and path, or, as Tyk calls it, an endpoint.
 Each `parameter` has two mandatory fields:
  - `in`: the location of the parameter (`path`, `query`, `header`)
  - `name`: a unique identifier within that location (i.e. no duplicate header names for a given operation/endpoint)